Mindful Self-Compassion Program

 More about Maggie and her teaching

 Maggie found herself in her first 10-day silent Vipassana meditation retreat in 1994, during a period of burn-out, health break-down and grief.
-The retreat was brutal, but somehow, despite little understanding of the practice, she realised afterwards that she was no longer experiencing a depression that had set in some time after the sudden death of her 68-year old dad.
-When the same pattern started emerging soon after the equally sudden death of her mum, she immediately signed up for another 10-day retreat, and once again found this profoundly helpful in navigating how to fully experience the pain of traumatic loss, without succumbing to depression.
+The retreat was brutal, but somehow, despite little understanding of the practice, she realised afterwards that she was no longer experiencing the flatness that had set in some time after the sudden death of her dad.
+When the same pattern started emerging soon after the equally sudden death of her mum, she signed up for another 10-day retreat, and once again found this profoundly helpful in navigating how to fully experience the pain of traumatic loss, without succumbing to depression.
 Working in palliative care social work a few years later, she came across the groundbreaking Mindfulness Based Stress Reduction (MBSR) work of Jon Kabat-Zinn, and undertook her first MBSR teacher training with him and Saki Santorelli at a residential retreat in 2009.
 From 2010-2017 she taught MBSR groups in Melbourne each school term for Openground, Australia’s leading Mindfulness Teaching Training body, as well as many local groups in Castlemaine.
 She has also facilitated many groups of Mindful Self Compassion (MSC), and is registered to teach with the CenterforMSC. in the U.S. She is an accredited Brené Brown Daring Way, Wholehearted Living and Rising Strong facilitator, a registered Yoga teacher with Yoga Australia (350 hrs), and was approved by Rick Hanson to teach his Positive Neuro-plasticity Training (PNT).
 She teaches in the Masters of Counselling programs at Swinburne University and Relationships Victoria, and has a part-time private practice in Castlemaine, specialising in relationship therapy.